LebogangMputle/LEBMPU495_BCL2401_GroupD_Lebogang-Mputle_SDF11/README.md

 Learning Outcomes:

-Improved proficiency in JavaScript programming, particularly in DOM manipulation and event handling.
+1.Improved proficiency in JavaScript programming, particularly in DOM manipulation and event handling.
-Enhanced understanding of JavaScript's role in creating interactive and dynamic web experiences.
+2.Enhanced understanding of JavaScript's role in creating interactive and dynamic web experiences.

 # Following the prescribed video's to complete the website challenges:
 1. Some of the videos where really difficult to follow because of the video quality and long codes which needed to be typed manually without coping and pasting them.